 When you're all busy, kids won't even think about wanting to be on their screens.
 Make plans during the holidays so that everyone is occupied, and screen time will never have to be the subject of an argument or discussion.

 At Brain Balance, we believe too much screen time affects the ability of the brain to form healthy connections as muscles and our senses are two of the biggest drivers of brain development, and screen time typically limits engagement of both.
 This can lead to behavioral problems and other developmental issues.
 Contact us online to learn more about how the Brain Balance Program can help.
-You can also view the research and results of the program on the website.
+You can also view the current and ongoing research behind the program.